ibivu/B4TM-Galaxy-2017/README.md

 ### Make a team

 You need to form your team by enrolling a group on [Blackboard](https:://bb.vu.nl).
-Each group consists of 2 students.
+Each group consists of 2 people.

 ### Get the access to a Galaxy instance on the cloud